Punchbowl Place

 No analysis available

-Window AC is strongly supported for this building.
-At least 4 separate public remarks explicitly mention "window A/C" / "window ac," and the current MLS data has ACWIUN checked in all 7/7 listings.
-The evidence is consistent across multiple listings and agents, so this appears to be a real building/unit feature.
+Window air conditioning is strongly supported for this building.
+At least 4 listings explicitly mention "window A/C" or "window AC," and the current MLS data shows ACWIUN in inclusions on all 8/8 listings.
+The repeated phrasing across multiple remarks suggests this is a real building feature, not a copy-paste anomaly.

 No analysis available